 • Honda — Honda offers savings of $500 on the purchase or lease of certain new vehicles.

 • Volvo — If you’re serving overseas, Volvo has an amazing offer.
 Not only can you save thousands of dollars, you can also enjoy nice rewards.
-Through its program, you can drive your Volvo for up to five years in Europe and have it shipped for free to a Volvo dealership in the U.S. There’s also a worldwide warranty of four years or 50,000 miles, whichever comes first.
-If you anticipate moving your car to the U.S. at the end of your tour, then this could be worthwhile option.
+Through its program, you can drive your Volvo for up to five years in Europe and have it shipped to a Volvo dealership in the U.S. There’s also a worldwide warranty of four years or 50,000 miles, whichever comes first.
+If you anticipate moving your car to the U.S. at the end of your tour, then this could be a worthwhile option.

 • Dodge — Dodge offers a military and veterans discount of up to $500 in bonus cash on select models.
 You can apply this to a lease or a purchase.